bipype/bipype/docs/source/describe_options/descr.rst

 **Determining the presence/absence and abundance of microbial pathways**

 HUMAnN
 If ‘humann’ is in to_calculate list, then program checks if m8 files exist.
 In that case humann function will be runned and new catalog humann-0.99 will be created in rapsearch result folder.
-This function copies HUMAnN program to the current directory, moves input (*.m8) files to the input directory, copies hmp_metadata.dat file to the input directory and runs HUMAnN.
+This function copies HUMAnN program to the current directory, moves input (\*.m8) files to the input directory, copies hmp_metadata.dat file to the input directory and runs HUMAnN.
 HUMAnN is a pipeline for efficiently and accurately determining the presence/absence and abundance of microbial pathways in a community from metagenomic data.

 In that case, human function will be runned and analysis results will be added in rapsearch result folder.
 If ‘16S’ or ‘ITS’ are in to_calculate list (or both of them), then usearch function will be runned for these types of sequences.
-Usearch function runned USEARCH command, if mode=’run’ -usearch_local [katalog z USEARCH] -db [input file] -evalue 0.01 -id 0.9 -blast6out [output file] -strand both -threads [threads (integer)]
+Usearch function runned USEARCH command, if mode=’run’:

+-usearch_local [katalog z USEARCH] -db [input file] -evalue 0.01 -id 0.9 -blast6out [output file] -strand both -threads [threads (integer)]